Mushymato/HaveMoreKids/docs/author-guide.md

 HMK provides these 2 content patcher tokens:
 - `mushymato.HaveMoreKids/KidNPCId:<kidId>`: yields the internal ID of the NPC counterpart of this kid, if there is one.
 When used without `kidId`, this token yields all the id of all NPC kids.
 - `mushymato.HaveMoreKids/KidDisplayName`: yields ordered list of display names for kids of the player.

-This token is added because the CP built-in token `ChildNames` now yields the internal kid id.
+In addition, the content patcher built-in token `ChildNames` behaves differently on HMK, it now yields the internal kid id which is separated from display name.
+Use `mushymato.HaveMoreKids/KidDisplayName` for the display name.

 ## Trigger Actions